seyfal/SparkMitMAttackSim/README.md

    sbt run
    ```

-Great, following the Quick Start section, we will detail the subsequent parts of the README.md document.

----

 ## Video Walkthru

 _A video walkthru is not yet available for this project.
 This section will be updated once the video content has been created._